nolanbconaway/pitchfork-data/readme.md

 ## Notebooks:

+- [[Link](notebooks/rstatistical-heaping.ipynb)].
+Some evidence of statistical heaping in the review scores.
 - [[Link](notebooks/review-score-exploration.ipynb)].
 An exploration of review scores.
 - [[Link](notebooks/reviewer-development.ipynb)].
 Do writers get tougher with experience? (answer: *no*.)
 - [[Link](notebooks/best-new-music-iid.ipynb)].
 Is "Best New Music" sampled [IID](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables)? (answer: *yes*.)